hsauro/PathwayModelingBook/README.md

 # PathwayModelingBook
-Code used in the book: Systems Biology: Introduction to Pathway Modeling, organized by chapter
+Python code used in the book: Systems Biology: Introduction to Pathway Modeling, organized by chapter